Think3D: Thinking with Space for Spatial Reasoning: Prompts and Implementation Details

 \section{Prompts and Implementation Details}

-\paragraph{Training-free Workflow Prompt.} The prompts used in Think3D are divided into three parts: a system prompt~(see Fig.~\ref{fig:system_prompt}), a tool prompt (which includes the description of the 3D tools)~(see Fig.~\ref{fig:pi3_prompt}), and a continual prompt~(see Fig.~\ref{fig:continuation_prompt}), which refers to the prompt update and context management performed at the beginning of each reasoning round.
+\paragraph{Training-free Workflow Prompt.} Following~\cite{yao2022react, li2023camel}, the prompt design in Think3D is structured into three parts: a \emph{system prompt} (Fig.~\ref{fig:system_prompt}), a \emph{tool prompt} that describes the 3D tools and their usage rules (Fig.~\ref{fig:pi3_prompt}), and a \emph{continual prompt} that updates the context at the beginning of each reasoning round (Fig.~\ref{fig:continuation_prompt}).
+We adopt this modular design to improve prompt clarity and make multi-round tool-augmented reasoning more stable.

+The \textbf{system prompt} defines the model's role, the overall reasoning workflow, and the required output format.
+This helps reduce invalid tool calls and keeps the reasoning process executable and consistent.
+The \textbf{tool prompt} specifies how the model should use 3D reconstruction tools, including which new viewpoints are worth exploring and how to avoid redundant views.
+In particular, we explicitly state that the input image already corresponds to the default $(0^\circ,0^\circ)$ view, and provide recommended alternative viewpoints such as left, right, top, back, and diagonal views.
+This design encourages the model to request complementary observations that are more informative for spatial reasoning.

+The \textbf{continual prompt} is used to maintain reasoning progress across multiple rounds.
+At each round, it reminds the model of the task goal, the current context, and the need to decide whether additional tool use is still necessary.
+This helps the model stay focused on unresolved spatial uncertainty rather than repeatedly generating redundant analysis.
+Overall, this three-part prompt design improves format reliability, viewpoint efficiency, and multi-round reasoning stability in the training-free workflow.

 \textbf{ }